How Super Tuesday could be Haleys last chance to stop Trump

 Haley has no clear path to beating Trump.
 This could be her last chance to at least slow the former president's path to the nomination.

-Haley, a former South Carolina governor who served as U.N. ambassador under Trump, has vowed to stay in the race.
-She will crisscross the country with an aggressive travel schedule leading up to Super Tuesday, and her campaign has rolled out a leadership team in Georgia, where voters go to the polls on March 12, a week after Super Tuesday.

-Voters, she said after her defeat in South Carolina on Feb.
-24, "have the right to a real choice, not a Soviet-style election with only one candidate.
+She said after her defeat in South Carolina on Feb.
+24 that voters "have the right to a real choice, not a Soviet-style election with only one candidate.

 The Super Tuesday results in North Carolina will be closely watched for signs of each candidate's strength in one of the potential battleground states that could decide the November general election.
 Trump won the state in 2020 by just over a single percentage point.